 Articles

-Thank Heavens for Little Girls… Posted about 11 years ago
+Thank Heavens for Little Girls… Posted over 11 years ago

 Oh, what a wailing and gnashing of teeth there was!
 Wales v England at Cardiff, Grand Slam at stake, game of the season – and your correspondent trapped, stymied, foxed, unable to go.
 For it was the school play, ‘Guys and Dolls’, gala performance, inked in before the Six Nations fixture list (probably), with youngest daughter ripping it up in the role of her life (yes, a nightclub dancer, nothing wrong with that, surely).
 ‘Come on Charlie, you’ve got to go, this is immense’, the calls coming in, the texts, ‘Where are you sitting on Saturday?; ‘Are you on the Orient Express with Victor?’ (‘NO!
 Dammit…’)